Tools¶

 ./compile.sh

-To upload the compiled firmware you can use one of the following scripts.
+To upload the compiled firmware you can use the ./flash.py

 Backtrace¶